Finance

 FIN 4710 Marsico Investment Fund I (4 Credits)

 A securities analysis and portfolio management practicum in which students manage a University endowment gift donated by Tom and Cydney Marsico.
-Prerequisite: Permission of instructor.
-(First part of two-quarter course.).
+Prerequisite: FIN 4630 (or MBA 4285).

 FIN 4720 Marsico Investment Fund II (4 Credits)